hwdsl2/setup-ipsec-vpn/README.md

 </details>
 <details>
 <summary>
-Optional: IPsec VPN + OpenVPN + WireGuard server.
+Set up an IPsec VPN + OpenVPN + WireGuard server.
 </summary>

-After successful installation of the IPsec VPN, advanced users can optionally install [OpenVPN](https://openvpn.net) and/or [WireGuard](https://www.wireguard.com) on the same server.
-To ensure compatibility, the IPsec VPN must be installed first.
+After successful installation of the IPsec VPN, you may optionally install [OpenVPN](https://openvpn.net) and/or [WireGuard](https://www.wireguard.com) on the same server.

 To install OpenVPN: